- Home

 - Carers: don’t miss out on benefits help

-It may be that you don’t think of yourself as a carer, but if you look after someone regularly, such as a family member or your spouse because they’re ill or disabled, then you probably are.
+It may be that you don’t think of yourself as a carer, but if you regularly look after someone who’s ill or disabled, such as a family member or your spouse, then you probably are.

-There may be a number of benefit options available to you if you cannot work because you are caring for someone with an illness or disability.
+There may be a number of benefit options available to you if you’re unable to work because you are caring for someone with an illness or disability.
+Here’s what you need to know.

 What do carers do?